 Although the Company does not have a formal policy regarding attendance by members of our Board at our Annual Meeting, we encourage all of our directors to attend.
-We did not hold an annual meeting of stockholders in 2018.
+Nine members of our Board serving at the time attended, in person or by teleconference, our 2019 annual meeting of stockholders.